AdobeDocs/commerce-admin.en/help/content-design/layout-updates.md

 The XML layout of your Commerce store is a hierarchical structure of containers and blocks.
 Some elements appear on every page, and others appear only on specific pages.
 To learn more about layout, containers, and blocks, see [Layout overview][1] in our _Frontend Developer Guide_.

 The [Widget](widgets.md) tool is an easy way to add an existing [content block](blocks.md) to the default layout of a page.
 For more advanced updates, you must save the XML layout update code on the server, and then reference the file as a custom layout update from the Admin.
-For an overview of the process, see [Using Layout Updates](layout-update-place-block.md).
+For an overview of the process, see [Use Layout Updates](layout-updates.md#place-a-block-using-layout-updates).

 In the following diagram, the names that refer to containers are black and the block types, or block class paths, are blue.